PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ## How to Play

-When you want to do something with uncertainty, or when you want to use your powers draw cards.
-You draw two by default and can expend your power tokens to draw more.
+When you want to manipulate a situation, or when you want to use your powers make a draw.
+To do this, you draw two cards by default and can expend your power tokens to draw more.
 Compare the highest and lowest card you draw against two (or more) cards drawn in opposition, creating a yes/and, no/but system.
 If cards are the same face, they are ordered by suit.
 Hearts are the lowest, followed by diamonds, clubs, and spades being the highest.

 If your highest card is higher than the oppositions you get what you want, if it's lower you do not.
 If your lowest card is higher than the oppositions you get something good that wasn't what you wanted.
 If your lowest card is lower something goes wrong.

 Expend your power to increase the number of cards drawn.
 Mortals or other minor obstacles always draw 2 cards.
 When opposing another demigod, you can both expend power to draw more cards.
+Power can be spent on either side of a conflict so long as your demigod is in the scene, they do not have to be directly involved.

+Making a draw happens whenever two forces are directly opposed, or when demigods exert their power.
+This can look like two demigods arguing and fighting, a demigod convincing a mortal to do something for them, or even two demigods agreeing to a plan while secretly scheming against each other.

 ## Create your setting